 Marriage is work, and if you do not do the work and put in the effort, a marriage will fail.
 Each partner has a role in the relationship.
 Once it is established between the couple what that role is and what each person is bringing into the marriage, it becomes much easier.
 You won’t be running in circles trying to figure out what you need to do as a husband or a wife.

 ⇒Myth #6: Your Parents Are Supporting You Financially⇐

-Now, there is a difference when parents do help out during the wedding planning or when a couple first moves out.
+There is also a difference when parents do help out financially during the wedding planning or when a couple first moves out.
 That’s totally normal.
-Many parents want to help their children have a good start to their new life, or contribute to the wedding of their dreams.
+Many parents want to help their children have a good start to their new life or contribute to the wedding of their dreams.
 But once that is all done, it is the couple’s responsibility to be financially stable.

 ⇒Myth #7: You Will Regret It⇐

 I only agree with this statement if you are getting married for the wrong reasons.
-For example, getting married because you are worrying that you will not find another guy who will want to marry you, that marriage is the answer to find happiness, that marriage will complete you in some way.
+For example, getting married because you are worrying that you will not find another guy who will want to marry you, or that marriage is the answer to find happiness or that marriage will complete you in some way.

 If you truly love someone and you see yourself being with this person for the rest of your life, there should be no regrets.
-As long as you are willing to put the work into your relationship and making your marriage last, there should be no regrets.
+As long as you are willing to put the work into your relationship and make your marriage last, it shouldn’t even cross your mind.